ksiegall/ksiegall.github.io/projects/wpi-soft-eng.md

   - ["/assets/wpi-soft-eng-trailer.mp4", "The trailer for our hospital application."]
   - ["/assets/wpi-soft-eng-team.png", "The 11 members of my team for WPI's Soft Eng class"]
   - ["/assets/wpi-soft-eng-figma.jpg", "A Screenshot from our Figma Mockup of the UI, showing the application's homepage"]
-  - ["/assets/wpi-soft-eng-jira.png", "A Screenshot from our Jira page, showing some of our user stories from Iteration 3"]
 links:
   - ["Github", "https://github.com/ksiegall/Soft-Eng-Hospital-App"]